-7) SAFETY INSTRUCTION (Item 13)
+9) SAFETY INSTRUCTION (Item 19)

-This warning label is positioned on the inside of cabin door if the truck is for USA or equipped with \OPSS.
+This warning label is positioned on the inside of cabin door if the truck is for equipped with OPSS.

-- ▲ This forklift is equipped with an operator existence sensing system per ANSI/ASME B56.1-7.21.10 and 7.21.11. - Powered travel movement of the truck shall be possible only if the operator is in the normal operating position.
-Transmission will automatically shift to neutral upon the exting of the operator. - The forward/reverse lever must be cycled through neutral with the operator in the normal operating position to regain powered direction control.
+- ▲ This forklift is equipped with an operator existence sensing system per ANSI/ ASME B56.1-7.21.10 / 7.21.11 and ISO 3691. - Powered travel movement of the truck shall be possible only if the operator is in the normal operating position.
+Transmission will automatically shift to neutral upon the exiting of the operator. - 2.
+The forward/reverse lever must be cycled through neutral with the operator in the normal operating position to regain powered direction control. - Control of mast tilting, lifting and lowering is not possible through operation of the appropriate control when the operator is not in the normal position.